Expungement

 • Closure of its premises and establishments for a period not exceeding five years.

-• Prohibition to carry out in the future the activities in the exercise of which the crime has been committed, favored or concealed.
+• Prohibition to carry out in the future the activities in the exercise of which the crime has been committed, favored, or concealed.
 This prohibition may be temporary or definitive.
-If it is temporary, the term may not exceed fifteen years.
+If it is temporary, the term may be at most fifteen years.

-• Disqualification from obtaining public subsidies and aid, from contracting with the public sector and from enjoying tax or Social Security benefits and incentives, for a term not exceeding fifteen years.
+• Disqualification from obtaining public subsidies and aid, contracting with the public sector and enjoying tax or Social Security benefits and incentives for a term not exceeding fifteen years.

-• Judicial intervention to safeguard the rights of workers or creditors for the time deemed necessary, which may not exceed five years.
+• Judicial intervention to safeguard the rights of workers or creditors for the time deemed necessary, which may be at most five years.

 Are criminal records public?

-Although the cancellation of criminal records should be done ex officio, the reality is that in many occasions the criminal records appear as if they were in force, so it is very convenient to request the cancellation by the interested party.
+Although the cancellation of criminal records should be made ex officio, the reality is that on many occasions, the criminal records appear as if they were in force, so it is very convenient to request the cancellation by the interested party.
 If you need help, contact our criminal lawyers in Barcelona.
 Your criminal record will be sealed or expunged quickly and efficiently.
-Once your case has been expunged or sealed, anyone performing a background check will not be able to see your past criminal record.
+Once your case has been expunged or sealed, anyone performing a background check cannot see your past criminal record.

 Difference between criminal records and police records